Frequently Asked Questions

 Who can invest with Dolan Capital?

-Our real estate investment opportunities are open to both accredited & sophisticated Investors.
+Our investment opportunities are open to Accredited Investors only.

 What is an Accredited Investor?